getsentry/sentry-cli/docs/configuration.rst

 ------------------

-The `sentry-cli` tool can be configured with a config file named :file:`.sentryclirc` as well as environment variables.
+The `sentry-cli` tool can be configured with a config file named :file:`.sentryclirc` as well as environment variables and `.env` files.
 The config file is looked for upwards from the current path and defaults from `~/.sentryclirc` are always loaded.
 You can also override these settings from command line parameters.

 The config file uses standard INI syntax.